zenonsenn/zendle-blog/blog_content.md

 ## alpha-2.2

 -   New validation dictionary!!!
 I downloaded raw wiktionary data from [kaikki](https://kaikki.org/dictionary/rawdata.html) and only took the English words

+## alpha-2.3

+-   Added visual guide if the first letter or the length is different
+-   Made cookies persistent by using local storage
+-   Updated cookies messages to now show that actual data instead of cookies is now stored locally
+-   Added toggle keyboard button to save screen real estate
+-   Added copy answer history to clipboard and export as .txt file

 # Ongoing